 Quoted from Pique Newsmagazine.

-For opening day, the Whistler Village Gondola, PEAK 2 PEAK Gondola and Blackcomb Gondola will be operating to bring sightseers and hikers up the mountains.
+As of September 8, 2020, Blackcomb Gondola will be operating to bring sightseers and hikers up the mountains on weekends and holidays only, with access to Whistler Mountain is via the PEAK 2 PEAK Gondola.
 To do this you’ll need to purchase a PEAK 2 PEAK 360 Experience Ticket, which gives you access to all the gondolas.
 Our recommendation is to do this in advance online to reduce contact and save time.

-The Peak Chair, which accesses the highest part of Whistler Mountain where the Cloudraker Skybridge and snow walls are located, will not be open this summer.
+The Peak Chair, which accesses the highest part of Whistler Mountain where the Cloudraker Skybridge is located, will not be open this summer.

-In the Whistler Mountain Bike Park, the Fitzsimmons Zone and Garbanzo Zone will open first, with the bike team hoping to add more trails, and possibly zones, as they go.
-Not all the trails in these zones will be open from day one, but there will be options for all levels of rider, from beginner to expert.
-There will be a constant assessment and reworking as the bike park crew adjusts to what’s working and what’s safe to open.
+In the Whistler Mountain Bike Park, the Fitzsimmons Zone and Garbanzo Zone are open until October 12, 2020, with options for all levels of rider, from beginner to expert.
 We’d suggest buying your ticket in advance online as it reduces the chance of contact and saves time.

 Here are the key things you need to know about visiting Whistler Blackcomb this summer.